Ibarra Herminia Act Like a Leader Think Like a Leader Harvard Business Review Press 2015

 * To go a leader, y'all need to gain "outsight," or push yourself into new situations with new people.
 This leads to external perspective.
 Augment the scope of your task: Go involved in projects outside your area, participate in extracurricular activities, communicate your personal "why," and create slack in your schedule.
 Empathise the bigger context in which you lot operate.

-* When you play a "bridge role," you link you
+* When you play a "bridge role," you link you A worthwhile read, although a little dry out and technical.

 Some skillful takeaways: